percona/pmm-doc/docs/how-to/HA.md

 # Set up PMM in High Availability (HA) mode

 !!! caution alert alert-warning "Important"
-    This feature has been added in Percona Monitoring and Management (PMM) 2.41.0 and is currently in [Technical Preview](https://docs.percona.com/percona-monitoring-and-management/details/glossary.html#technical-preview).
+    This feature is currently in [Technical Preview](https://docs.percona.com/percona-monitoring-and-management/details/glossary.html#technical-preview).
 Early adopters are advised to use this feature for testing purposes only as it is subject to change.

 ## Importance of HA

 High Availability (HA) is a critical aspect of any monitoring system, as it ensures that your monitoring infrastructure remains resilient and continues to function seamlessly, even if one or more instances encounter issues.
 HA implements redundant systems that are ready to take over to minimize downtime and maintain continuous visibility into the performance and health of PMM.

-In an HA configuration, three PMM Server instances are configured: one as the leader and the others as followers.
-The leader server handles all client requests.
-If the leader fails, the followers take over, minimizing downtime.

 ## HA options PMM